Adimaxxedout/LLM-projects/README.md

-# ChatServer
+# MazeGenerator

-A simple multi-client chat server using sockets.
-Clients can connect and broadcast messages.
+Generates a random maze and solves it using BFS.
+CLI output only (ASCII art).

 ## How to Run
-1. Compile: `javac ChatServer.java`
+1. Compile: `javac MazeGenerator.java`
-2. Run: `java ChatServer`
+2. Run: `java MazeGenerator`